 - Federal regulations pertaining to the review, approval and oversight of research are in the process of major revisions.
-Proposed changes (Notice of Proposed Rulemaking, or NPRM) may be accessed here or https://www.federalregister.gov/articles/2015/09/08/2015-21756/federal-policy-for-the-protection-of-human-subjects, and are open to public comment through December 7, 2015.
+Proposed changes (Notice of Proposed Rulemaking, or NPRM) and public comments may be accessed here or https://www.federalregister.gov/articles/2015/09/08/2015-21756/federal-policy-for-the-protection-of-human-subjects, and are open to public comment through January 6, 2016.
 The effective date would be one year after the final rule is published in the Federal Register, which publication would not be before January 2017.
 The impact of the proposed changes to HRRS operations and to activities subject to WSIRB review will be carefully evaluated but obviously cannot be established with certainty.
+Our bookmarked NPRM may be accessed here.
 As available, additional information may be posted on this website.
 To access federal updates about these proposed changes, click on the button below.

-- The WSIRB will be implementing charges for its review services.
-Fees will be charged for sponsored research.
+- As indicated here several months ago, the WSIRB will implement charges for its review services.
+Effective December 1, 2015, fees will be charged for sponsored research.
 Review will not be conducted unless charges are paid in full in advance.
-Additional information and a fee schedule will be posted on this website in the near future.
+To access review fee information, including the fee schedule, click on the WSIRB Fees and WSIRB Review Fee FAQs links on the left.

 - The WSIRB is migrating to a Web-based electronic protocol management system, CyberIRB®.
 With CyberIRB® research staff will be able to submit and track their WSIRB submissions entirely online.
 Interface and review forms will employ business logic to reduce time completing forms.
 Continuation Approval Requests, Reports of Protocol Deviations, Unanticipated Problems and/or Adverse Events are now submitted via CyberIRB®.
 Study Amendment Requests will soon follow.
 All other submissions will be accepted by e-mail until further notice.